xMarioOP/rick-and-morty-api-explorer/README.md

 ---

+## 🌐 View Online
+You can view the project live at the following link: [Rick and Morty API Explorer](https://xmarioop.github.io/rick-and-morty-api-explorer/)

+---

 ## 🛠 Features
 - **Character Navigation**: Browse through a vast array of characters.
 - **Detailed View**: Get insights into each character's name, species, and image.